IAAR-Shanghai/SafeRAG/README.md

 > 🌟 **Star Us!** By starring our project on GitHub, you'll receive all release notifications instantly.
 We appreciate your support!

 ## :loudspeaker: News
 - **[2025/01]** We released SafeRAG: Benchmarking Security in Retrieval-Augmented Generation of Large Language Model.
-Check out the [paper](https://arxiv.org/abs/2501.18636).

 ## Overview
 <div align="center">